 - 1. The purpose or reason for accessing the property; - 2.
 The date and duration of the requested access; - 3.
 Species, land, or environmental features that are being evaluated; - 4.
 The way information collected will be recorded and retained; - 5.
-The method or methods by which information will be shared with government boards, agencies, other third parties and/or the general public.
+The method or methods by which information collected will be shared with government boards, agencies, other third parties and/or the general public; - 6.
+The method(s) by which information gathered will be reviewed and verified for accuracy before entry into public record or use for land use and resource planning.

-Information gathered without permission shall not be recorded, made public, or used for studies and/or grants.
-Data gathered without permission shall invoke a fine of \$250 per tax parcel payable to the Town of Fremont.
-The requirements of this ordinance shall not apply to federal, state, or local law enforcement, emergency fire and ambulatory services, local assessment officials, boundary surveys, customary utility activities, or emergency response related to public health or animal control."
+A lawfully issued Inspection Warrant shall overrule the requirements of this ordinance.
+The requirements of this ordinance shall not apply to federal, state, or local law enforcement, emergency fire and ambulatory services, local tax assessment officials, boundary surveys, customary utility activities, or emergency response related to pest, public health, or animal control."

 The Selectmen do not recommend this article 3-0.
 The Budget Committee does not recommend this article 7-0.
 (Majority vote required).
+As amended at Deliberative Session.